Heena-PyCloud/AWS_DNS_boto3_Script/README.md

 AWS SDK for Python - boto3 sudo pip install boto3

-IAM Role attached to your EC2 instance or IAM User with AccessKey/SecretKey
+Configure IAM Role attached to your EC2 instance or IAM User with AccessKey/SecretKey